uberkael/dspick/README.md

 - Provides multilingual support depending on the LLM use.

-- Compatible with major providers like OpenAI, Anthropic, and Ollama.
+- Compatible with major providers like OpenAI, Gemini, Anthropic, and Ollama.

 - Includes an optimizer to refine accuracy.